- How would you describe the central message of Impermanence in your own words?

 - How does the concept of impermanence evolve throughout the pilgrimage?

-- How did the pilgrimage reshape your perception of what a spiritual journey can look like?
+- How did the pilgrimage reshape your perception of a spiritual journey?

 - What does the act of walking symbolize in the book?